Raghuboi/react-google-geocoding/README.md

 The library currently supports the following hooks:

 1. **usePlacePredictions** - Fetches place predictions based on a query.
+2. **useDirections** - A service for computing directions between two or more places.

 ## `usePlacePredictions` Hook